What is Process Mining?

 Conformance Check

-If you have a standard model (like a BPMN 2.0 model) of how the process should work, the tool can compare the discovered process vs. the expected process.
+Upload or create a BPMN model of how the process should work and the process mining tool will compare the discovered process with the expected process.

 Insights & Optimization